David has had a variety of life experiences, which he loves to share with his readers.

 I know what you're thinking: only two ingredients?
 That's right!
 For these short ribs, all you need are two ingredients: the BBQ sauce and the short ribs.

 I'm not a fancy cook.
-I don't have time to buy every little ingredient, prepare it, and hope it comes out like all of the perfect pictures you see online.
+I don't have time to buy every little ingredient, prepare it, and hope it comes out like those perfect pictures you see online.
 I think simple is best, so that's why I came up with the two-ingredient BBQ short rib recipe.
 It's a no hassle recipe for a good set of short ribs.